 - The unit is designed to operate on a power supply of 100 240 V 50/60 Hz AC.
-Ensure that your power supply fits these requirements before attempting to use the unit. - For PLUGGABLE EQUIPMENT, the socket-outlet shall be installed near the equipment and shall be accessible. - Handle the power cable carefully and avoid excessive bending.
-A damaged cord can cause electric shock or fire. - Disconnect the power cable (mains lead) from the power outlet after using the unit.
+Ensure that your power supply fits these requirements before attempting to use the unit. - · The socket-outlet shall be installed near the unit and shall be accessible. - Handle the power cable carefully and avoid excessive bending.
+A damaged cable can cause electric shock or fire. - Disconnect the power cable (mains lead) from the power outlet after using the unit.
 Before disconnecting the power cable, make sure that the POWER indicator lights in amber (not blinking or in green).